China says working with U.S. day and night to get trade deal

 Advances in talks drove the White House to indefinitely delay hikes in tariffs on $200 billion worth of Chinese imports that were set to kick in on March 2.

+“Throughout the negotiations, there was coffee and tea, but the two of them did not drink any coffee, did not drink any tea.
+They both drank hot boiled water.
+This is to find common ground.”

+It is unclear when or where senior negotiators from both sides will next meet.

-Reporting by Ryan Woo and Yawen Chen; Writing by Ben Blanchard; Editing by Michael Perry
+Reporting by Ryan Woo and Yawen Chen; Writing by Stella Qiu and Ben Blanchard; Editing by Michael Perry